cfjedimaster/raymondcamden2018/_posts/2005/11/21/2005-11-21-Intermediate-Contest-Entry-4.md

 <li><a href="http://ray.camdenfamily.com/index.cfm/2005/11/16/Intermediate-Contest-Entry-1">Entry 1</a>
 </ul>

 This is the fourth entry.
 We have eight more to go.
-My feeling is that I'll get one more done this week, and then four or so next week, with a wrap up in early December, just in time to start the Advanced/Jedi/Guru/Warlord/ThunderTiki/etc contest - just in case you were worried you would be bored over the Christmas holidays. ;)<p><a href='enclosures/D%3A%5Cwebsites%5Ccamdenfamily%5Csource%5Cmorpheus%5Cblog%5Cenclosures%2Fberghuis%2Ezip'>Download attached file.</a></p>
+My feeling is that I'll get one more done this week, and then four or so next week, with a wrap up in early December, just in time to start the Advanced/Jedi/Guru/Warlord/ThunderTiki/etc contest - just in case you were worried you would be bored over the Christmas holidays. ;)<p><a href='enclosures/D{% raw %}%3A%{% endraw %}5Cwebsites{% raw %}%5Ccamdenfamily%{% endraw %}5Csource{% raw %}%5Cmorpheus%{% endraw %}5Cblog{% raw %}%5Cenclosures%{% endraw %}2Fberghuis%2Ezip'>Download attached file.</a></p>